key1993/cleaning-reservation/EXTERNAL_WIDGET_API.md

 # External Widget API Integration Guide

 ## Overview
+This document describes:
-This document describes the API request format that is sent from the Admin Panel to your external widget when toggling the "Disable External Widget" feature.
+1. The API request format sent from the Admin Panel to your external widget when toggling the "Disable External Widget" feature
+2. How your external widget can query its current enabled/disabled status from the server

 ## API Request Format